-Titls is not a legal opinion 1 Engage legal advice To proved a one sided agreement, engage legal advice to profect Eskeminterest of the BBNEE partner) 's inforests (and the · Exit clauses are vital with provisions for early termination and an understa nding of penalty clauses 2 Know the service provider Do a due diligence on the service provider 100 Involve the Board When contracts of this magnitude are entered into, involve the Board of D Have them review the contract end raise any concerns they may have Ensure that all are satisfied before proceeding.
-4 Enoure a well drafted SLA A well drafted Service Level Agreement: Identities and defines the clients requirements and sets out each parties Simplifies complex issues and provides a framework for understanding to Reduces areas of conflict and encourages afficient escalation and resolutions.
-Provides for realistic expectations and parameters and establishes the partition to meet service fevels; he scope of the work tion of disputes 5 Address When work is outsourced to additional partners, the agreement must addreporture and reporting as well as legal compliance.
+This is not a legal opinion 1 Engage legal advice To proved a one sided agreement, engage legal advice to protect Eskem' interest of the BBHEE partner) s interests (and the · Exit clauses are vital with provisions for early termination and an understan nding of penalty clauses 2 Know the service provider Do a due diligence on the service provider The state of the s 3 Involve the Board When contracts of this magnitude are entered into, involve the Board of D Have them review the contract and raise any concerns they may have Ensure that all are satisfied before proceeding.
+4 Enoure a well drafted SLA A well drafted Service Level Agreement: Identifies and defines the clients requirements and sets out each parties Simplifies complex feaces and provides a framework for understanding the Reduces areas of conflict and oncourages afficient escalation and resolutions for realistic expectations and parameters and established the parameter to meet service tevels; he scope of the work tion of disputes 5 Address outsourding Whon work is outsourced to additional partners, the agreement must additional performance tracking and reporting as well as legal compliance.
 Third party dependencies and subcontractor relationships that the service and the terms thereof.
-Exclusive relationship with the service provider and the chromatences are engage other service providers.
-Socially and information security as well as intellectual property rights at Service providers duties and responsibilities as well as conditions for ten. e provider may onler linto nder which a client may nd confidential Information
+Exclusive relationship with the service provider and the obsernatances unengage other service providers.
+Socurity and information security as well as intellectual property rights are e provider may enter into nder which a client may -Service providers dulles and responsibilities as well as conditions for terr